AI · Cross-border discovery

 Why cross-border is the hardest case.

 US buyers researching a foreign supplier category through ChatGPT, Claude, or Perplexity are asking questions the foreign supplier never ranked for in Google.
 "Who are reliable German engineering suppliers for US-OEM Tier-1 procurement."
 "Which DIFC family offices have US co-investment track records."
 "What Mittelstand companies serve US defence supply chains."
 The AI engine answers from its corpus.
-The cross-border supplier either has citation traction inside that corpus or is invisible.
+The cross-border supplier either has answer-engine traction inside that corpus or is invisible.

 What each AI engine rewards.